ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 ## eKYC Service (Public)

 ### POST /idauthentication/v1/identity/kyc/
 This service details authentication (eKYC auth) that can be used by Partners to authenticate an Individual and send Individual's KYC details as response.
-Below are various authentication types supported by eKYC Auth -
+Below are various authentication types supported by eKYC Authentication -
-1. OTP Auth - OTP
+1. OTP Authentication - OTP
-2. Bio Auth - Fingerprint, IRIS and Face
+2. Biometric Authentication - Fingerprint, IRIS and Face

 ### Resource URL
 <div>https://mosip.io/idauthentication/v1/identity/kyc/:eKYC-Partner-ID/:MISP-LicenseKey</div>